GrosQuildu/agh_example_based_entity_search/README.md

 Problem solution is described in the paper, but the main point is to rank entities based on the probability of being relevant to either relation (text-based approach) or examples (structured/example-based approach).
-Also combination of this approaches was proposed.
+Also combination of this approaches can be used.

 Tool execution looks like:
 ```sh